carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 ~~~
 {: .language-python}

-We can't really easily examine the data before we convert it to
-a csv, so you can do that using the twarc csv plugin.
+csv's are even conventient for reading, and are useful as a data format
+later on for analyzing tweets outside of Twarc.

 # Converting between file types: jsonl to csv
-csv's are convenient for reading, and are useful as a data format
-later on for analyzing tweets outside of twarc.

-Because twarc-csv is a plugin, we need to install it each time
-our JupyterLab server restarts.
-So go ahead and put that at
-the top of your notebook:
-`!pip install twarc_csv`

-You can also do this out in the Terminal without the !bang

 ~~~
 !twarc2 csv raw_data/bjules.jsonl output_data/bjules.csv
 ~~~
 {: .language-python}

 We will also get in the habit of making dataframes
 out of our csv's, because they are the main tool for
 manipulating data in Pandas.

 Now that we have flattened our data and made a csv, we can see how
 many tweets we harvested from Jules's timeline using `wc`.

-## Writing Python code in your Notebook
-So far we have sent BASH commands and typed Markdown in our Notebooks.
-But the
-main reason to use Jupyter Notebooks is to write code.
-Let's load the Python libraries
-we will be using today, and then load our Tax Day data into a Pandas dataframe:

-`import pandas`

-`import twarc_csv`

-Because these are python commands, no need to !bang!

-We will almost always convert our files to .csv format, so we may as well
-start doing that now.

-`!twarc2 csv raw_data/ecodatasci.jsonl > output_data/ecodatasci.csv`

-This didn't work, because we didn't flatten it.
-Timelines need to be
-flattened, because they are more than just a list of tweets.

-If we get it right, we can run both transforms from the same cell:

-`!twarc2 flatten raw_data/ecodatasci.jsonl > output_data/ecodatasci_flattened.jsonl`
-`!twarc2 csv raw_data/ecodatasci_flattened.jsonl > output_data/ecodatasci.csv`

-Remember, if you get an error, you can correct it in the cell, and then
-run the cell again by pressing `ctrl` + `Enter`

 We can cut this down to just
 loading the libraries if we this this is too long.
 CSV is currently in
 episode 4, but you CAN do it here.

 {% include links.md %}